MicrosoftDocs/memdocs/memdocs/intune/remote-actions/find-primary-user.md

 2. Choose **Devices** > choose a device.
 3. On the **Overview** page, you can see the primary user listed.

-## Change a device's primary user (Windows only)
+## Change a device's primary user

-The primary user of a device can be updated for devices Windows 10 devices that are Azure AD Joined or Hybrid Azure AD Joined.
+For devices Windows 10 devices that are Azure AD Joined or Hybrid Azure AD Joined, the primary user of a device can be updated.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
-2. Choose **Devices** > **All devices** > choose a device > **Properties** > **Change primary user**.
+2. Choose **Devices** > **All devices** > choose a Windows device > **Properties** > **Change primary user**.
 3. Select a new user and choose **Select**.

 After the primary user is updated, it will also be updated in Intune and Azure AD device blades.
 >[!NOTE]
->1.
-Supported on Windows devices only.
+>- Supported on Windows devices only.
 To set a new primary user on iOS and Android devices requires re-enrollment.
->2.
-Updates to the primary user across Endpoint Manager and Azure AD can take up to 10 minutes to be reflected.
+>- Updates to the primary user across Endpoint Manager and Azure AD can take up to 10 minutes to be reflected.
->3.
-Changing the primary user of the device does not make any changes to local group membership such as adding or removing users from the "Administrators" local group
+>- Changing the primary user of the device does not make any changes to local group membership such as adding or removing users from the "Administrators" local group
->4.
-Changing the primary user does not change the "Enrolled by" user.
+>- Changing the primary user does not change the "Enrolled by" user.
->5.
-To change or remove the Primary user of a device requires the permission **Managed devices/Set primary user**.
+>- To change or remove the Primary user of a device requires the permission **Managed devices/Set primary user**.